scipy/scipy/doc/source/dev/releasing.rst

 don't have that.

 The sources for the website itself are maintained in https://github.com/scipy/docs.scipy.org/.
-Add the new Scipy version in the table of releases in ``index.rst``.
+Add the new SciPy version in the table of releases in ``index.rst``.
 Push that commit, then do ``make upload USERNAME=yourusername``.